This article has links to products and services we love, which we may make commission from.

 Driving the loop with no stops takes 2 hours and 15 minutes (60 miles), and you will take lots of stops!

-If this feels too much you can always complete half of the loop, it’s your trip, you decide!
+If this feels too much, you can always complete half of the loop.
+It’s your trip; you decide!

-Pick up a picnic from one of the bakeries in Portree if you can, as lunch options might be pretty limited until you get back into Portree.
+Lunch options might be pretty limited until you get back into Portree.

 Ensure you have all your power banks charged and ready for a day of photos and videos.

-Note: The weather can really dictate what you do on Skye, so be prepared to make changes if it is too wet or windy.
+Note: The weather can dictate what you do on Skye, so be prepared to make changes if it is too wet or windy.

 Portree to Old Man of Storr (15 minutes)